trufflesuite/trufflesuite.com/src/tutorial/index.md

 * `contracts/`: Contains the [Solidity](https://solidity.readthedocs.io/) source files for our smart contracts.
 There is an important contract in here called `Migrations.sol`, which we'll talk about later.
 * `migrations/`: Truffle uses a migration system to handle smart contract deployments.
 A migration is an additional special smart contract that keeps track of changes.
-* `test/`: Contains both JavaScript and Solidity tests for our smart contracts
+* `test/`: Contains JavaScript and/or Solidity tests for our smart contracts
 * `truffle-config.js`: Truffle configuration file

-The `pet-shop` Truffle Box has extra files and folders in it, but we won't worry about those just yet.
+The `pet-shop` Truffle Box has some extra files and folders in it, but we won't worry about those just yet.

 ## Writing the smart contract